Morning sickness: Treatments

 There is a lack of good evidence to support the use of any particular intervention for morning sickness.

 Medications

-A number of antiemetics are effective and safe in pregnancy including: pyridoxine/doxylamine, antihistamines (such as diphenhydramine), metoclopramide, and phenothiazines (such as promethazine).
-With respect to effectiveness it is unknown if one is superior to another.
+Several antiemetics are effective and safe in pregnancy including: pyridoxine/doxylamine, antihistamines (such as diphenhydramine), metoclopramide, and phenothiazines (such as promethazine).
+Concerning effectiveness it is unknown if one is superior to another.
 In the United States and Canada, the doxylamine-pyridoxine combination (as Diclegis in US and Diclectin in Canada) is the only approved pregnancy category "A" prescription treatment for nausea and vomiting of pregnancy.

 Ondansetron may be beneficial, but there are some concerns regarding an association with cleft palate, and there is little high quality data.
 Metoclopramide is also used and relatively well tolerated.
 Evidence for the use of corticosteroids is weak.

 Alternative medicine

+A recent review of studies has found acupuncture to be safe and effective for NVP.
+Acupressure applied at the acupuncture point PC6 with finger pressure or a nausea band has some evidence of effectiveness, as does auricular (ear acupuncture).

 Some studies support the use of ginger, but overall the evidence is limited and inconsistent.
 Safety concerns have been raised regarding its anticoagulant properties.